Agoric/documentation/main/ertp/api/issuer.md

 If the optional `optTotalAmount` is present, the total of all the `payment` `amounts` in the array must equal `optTotalAmount` or it throws an error.

+If a `payment` is a `promise` for a `payment`, the operation will proceed after the `promise` resolves.
+Since you might also have a `promise` returned, it might take a bit of time for the whole operation to resolve.

 ```js
 const { mint: quatloosMint, issuer: quatloosIssuer } = makeIssuerKit('quatloos');